willdurand/willdurand.github.io/_posts/2022-05-03-developing-firefox-in-firefox-with-gitpod.md

 One more thing: Mozilla employees (and many other Open Source contributors) qualify for the [Gitpod for Open Source][gitpod-opensource] program.

+[^tweet-m1-max]: This used to be a link to a [tweet from me](https://twitter.com/couac/status/1463582168450539541):
+    > This new MBP 14" with M1 Max chip seems promising: keyboard feels nice, no
+    > distracting touch bar, and it compiles Firefox in less than 15 minutes!
+    > (vs ~2 hours with my previous machine) {:.footnote-tweet}

 [asahi linux]: https://asahilinux.org/
 [cinnabar]: https://github.com/glandium/git-cinnabar
 [docker-gitpod-firefox-dev]: https://hub.docker.com/r/willdurand/gitpod-firefox-dev